Spider-Man (Pavitr Prabhakar): Spider-Verse

 During the Spider-Verse storyline, which featured Spider-Men from various alternate realities, Pavitr Prabhakar fought a mysterious new villain named Karn, whom he mistook for a demon.
 The Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body) saved him and recruited him into his army of Spiders.
-In the second volume of Spider-Verse, set during the Secret Wars event, Pavitr Prabhakar found himself in the domain of Battleworld called Arachnia, where he teamed up with Spider-Gwen, Spider-Ham, Spider-Man Noir, Spider-UK, and Anya Corazon, although none of them remembered their previous encounter during the original Spider-Verse.
+In the second volume of Spider-Verse, set during the Secret Wars event, Pavitr found himself in the domain of Battleworld called Arachnia, where he teamed up with Spider-Gwen, Spider-Ham, Spider-Man Noir, Spider-UK, and Anya Corazon, although none of them remembered their previous encounter during the original Spider-Verse.

 Following the conclusion of Secret Wars, the team of six Spiders that formed during the event was renamed and featured in a new ongoing series called Web Warriors, a name coined by Peter Parker from the Ultimate Spider-Man TV series during the original Spider-Verse.